8ta4/see/DONTREADME.md

 No. Connecting via the remote debugging port can leave a fingerprint.

-Instead, `see` talks to a companion Chrome extension.
+Instead, `see` talks to a companion browser extension.
 Since it runs in your day-to-day browser, requests use your fingerprint and look like normal browsing activity.

 > Does `see` fake mouse movements?